Pycter logo Pycter

 10. Analytics and tracking

 Pycter does not display advertising, sell personal data, track users across apps or websites, or perform behavioral profiling.
-No advertising identifiers are used.
+No advertising identifiers are used, and there is no product analytics or usage tracking.

 11. International data transfers